-Theorem 3 (Transition Sequence Equivalence) Two causal diagrams are F-transition equivalent if and only if they have the same skeletons, the same sets of v-structures, and the same sets of parents for
+Theorem 3 (Transition Sequence Equivalence) Two causal diagrams are F-transition equivalent if and only if they have the same skeletons, the same and only if they have the same skeletons, the same sets of v-structures, and the same sets of parents for variables in F.

 Theorem 3 says that a TS determines the directions of the edges between the focal variables and their neighbors (among the set of independence-equivalent diagrams).
 Figure 1 shows an example of TS equivalence.
-Our ability to recover causal diagrams is limited by the statistical indistinguishability of causal models with given data.
 Given a TS, the most we can expect to recover is a set of causal diagrams that are TS-equivalent, as defined by Theorem 3.
 We may find this equivalence class by detecting independence relations and distribution changes.